-PRIORITY 4 Community Partnership and Engagement
+4. Community Partnerships and Engagement

 Lake Superior State University's unique location on the international border in the twin Sault Ste.
 Marie communities provides our students with a distinct landscape to live and learn.
 Our location is further enhanced by the presence of several vibrant Tribal communities.
 As a key economic anchor in Sault Ste.
 Marie and the Eastern Upper Peninsula of Michigan, LSSU has and will foster a symbiotic relationship with the community.
 A healthy relationship with area partners will not only help our students thrive, it will enrich the community as a whole.
-The success of LSSU as a university is co-dependent on the strength of our relations with them.
+The success of LSSU as a university is co-dependent on the strength of our neighboring communities and on the strength of our relations with them.
 Ultimately, it is our responsibility to be a good neighbor and employer.
 LSSU will be part of the Eastern Upper Peninsula, not apart from it.
 We will strive to cultivate students, faculty and staff who are Laker citizen ambassadors who are integrated in civil, commercial, and political life.

-Increase and document community service and partnership activities for LSSU students, faculty, and staff.
+Goal 4.1 Increase and document community service and partnership activities for LSSU students, faculty, and staff.